Grievance Policy for Addressing Formal Complaints of Sexual Harassment Under The Title IX Regulations

 - The decision-maker will ask questions of the Parties and Witnesses;

 - The hearing will then proceed with the parties being given the opportunity for live cross-examination.
 During the Parties’ cross-examination, decision-maker will have the authority to pause cross-examination at any time for the purposes of asking follow up questions.
 The decision-maker may pause cross-examination at any time it is necessary in order to enforce the established rules of decorum.

 - Should a Party or the Party’s Advisor choose not to cross-examine a Party or Witness, the Party shall affirmatively waive cross-examination through a written or oral statement to the decision-maker.
 A Party’s waiver of cross-examination does not eliminate the ability of the decision-maker to use statements made by the Party.

 Each party’s advisor will conduct live cross-examination of the other party or parties and witnesses.
 During this live-cross examination the advisor will ask the other party or parties and witnesses relevant questions and follow-up questions, including those challenging credibility directly, orally, and in real time.

-Before any cross-examination question is answered, the Board Hearing Officer will determine if the question is relevant.
+Before any cross-examination question is answered, the decision-maker will determine if the question is relevant.
 [Link to Model Relevance Policy].
-Cross-examination questions that are duplicative of those already asked, including by Decision-maker/Board may be deemed irrelevant if they have been asked and answered.
+Cross-examination questions that are duplicative of those already asked, including by decision-maker may be deemed irrelevant if they have been asked and answered.